-These Chocolate-Covered Pecans are divine and have only 2g net carbs per serving.
+These Chocolate-Covered Pecans are divine and have less than 1g net carbs per serving (only 0.6g!).
 Even better, this recipe is actually two recipes in one: butter-toasted pecans and chocolate-covered pecans!

 This post contains affiliate links, which means I’ll make a small commission if you purchase through one of my links.
 Thank you for your support!